cryptonative-ch/vlToken/README.md

 Changes:

 * Exit fee, as Token, is collected into treasury (treasury should be an multisig, but can be an singel address)
+* 1 TOKEN locked for 1 year is 1 vlTOKEN (No 4 years locking)
 * 1% fee, in vlTOKEN, is taken by the author on every lock
-* The author fee can be deactivated, then is redirected to the multisig as vlToken
+* The author fee can be deactivated, then is redirected to the multisig as vlTOKEN

-**These changes are not audited, and this is like my second or third smart contract I ever worked on!**
+**🚩These changes are not audited,  this is my second or third smart contract I ever worked on and some test fail too!🚩**

 ## vlTOKEN